xcheung/AnaSubjetsMC/README.md

 Useful tools for sub-jet analysis
 - PICO package
 - PYQUEN - add header file to call objs in fortran lib in C++

+## Notification
+- Tobe intergrated with other code and relocated to CERN-Gitlab